PyMoDAQ/PyMoDAQ/docs/src/user_folder/installation.rst

 Plugin Manager
 --------------

+Any new hardware has to be included in PyMoDAQ within a :term:`plugin`.
+A PyMoDAQ's plugin is a python package containing several added functionalities such as instruments objects.
+A instrument object is a class inheriting from either a ``DAQ_Move_Base`` or a ``DAQ_Viewer_Base`` class and implements mandatory methods for easy and quick inclusion of the instrument within the PyMoDAQ control modules.

-The complete list of available plugins is maintained on this GitHub `repository`__.
+The complete list of available Instrument Plugins is maintained on this GitHub `repository`__.

 While you can install them manually (for instance using ``pip install plugin_name``), from PyMoDAQ 2.2.2 a plugin manager is available.
 You can open it from the **Dashboard** in the help section or directly using the command